elephantscale/hadoop-admin-labs/install-yarn/README.md

       sudo chown yarn:hadoop . -R

 ### STEP 6) Configure

+* (Note) Instead of 'localhost' you may want to use the EC2 internal ip, similar to ip-172-16-0-240

 * From the same hadoop root install directory as in step 5), edit the core site configuration